A1253AI/Movie-Recommendation-System-using-LSTM-and-Reinforcement-Learning/README.md

 The architecture below mirrors how humans actually choose movies - sometimes we follow sequences (watching a series), and sometimes we pick based on content (wanting another thriller).
 The two-model approach captures both behaviors effectively.
-We use two deep learning models one normal lstm and other ContentModel, **TimeRatingAwareLSTM** - Features selected are Movie IDs, Ratings, Time	-----> watching a series **TimeRatingAwareContentModel** - Features selected are Movie + Genre + Rating + Time -----> Wanting to see another related genre movie.
+We use two deep learning models one normal lstm and other ContentModel, **TimeRatingAwareLSTM** - Features selected are Movie IDs, Ratings, Time	-----> watching a series, here the focus is more on sequnetial information.
+**TimeRatingAwareContentModel** - Features selected are Movie + Genre + Rating + Time -----> Wanting to see another related genre movie, here the focus is more on content similarity.
+The content model includes Generes Features Integration such that it stores precomputed genre vectors for all movies which are fixed Genre assignments which results in identifying expilicit genre information.

    Movie + Genre + Rating + Timestamp - The special feature of the program is that it accounts all the important data points in a diverse way efficiently reducing GPU load.